Soynandin/SupermercadoFeirao/README.md

 There are also three types of users in the system: Attendant, Manager, and Customer, each with different levels of access and permissions.

 The detailed specifications and complete description of the system are available in the 'Descrição do Sistema' file in the 'Descrição' folder.

+*Notes* - To ensure the system functions correctly, please make sure to:
+- Verify that your machine has JRE - version 17.
+- Execute the DDL for the 'SupermercadoFeirao' database available in the file "Banco Supermercado Feirao" located in the "Descrição" folder.
+(This system includes the MYSQL driver; if you do not use it, you need to install the driver for your database in 'Pom.xml')
+- Update the User and Password values for your local database in the "Persistence.xml" file located at: src\main\resources\META-INF\persistence.xml.